Skip to Main Content

-- It can seems intimidating, but paraphrasing is almost always preferred over a direct quotation.
+- It can seem intimidating, but paraphrasing is almost always preferred over a direct quotation.
 A quote shows that you read something.
 A paraphrase shows that you understood it.

 - When in doubt- ask!
 Ask your instructor, ask a librarian, ask a tutor.

-For more information on comparing APA, MLA, and Chicago take a look at this handy Citation Style Chart from OWL Purdue.
+For more information on comparing APA, MLA, and Chicago take a look at this handy Citation Style Chart from Purdue's Online Writing Lab (OWL.)